CANDI: Hybrid Discrete-Continuous Diffusion Models: CANDI: Continuous And Discrete diffusion

 \subsection{Hybrid Inference}

 We introduce a hybrid inference algorithm which leverages both discrete conditional structure and continuous score function.
 We first describe how the ancestral update from masked diffusion is combined with the deterministic ODE update from Gaussian diffusion.
-We then introduce an approximate inference algorithm, which uses the sampling trick from \citet{cetin2025large} to avoid materializing the full noisy one-hot vector, thus achieving the benefits of continuous denoising without incurring computational overhead.
+We then introduce an approximate inference algorithm, which uses the sampling trick from \citet{cetin2025large} to avoid materializing the full noisy one-hot vector.

-\paragraph{Exact Inference} As a result of learning a continuous score function and the conditional discrete structure, our model is able to simultaneously select tokens to update while refining noisy positions.
+\textbf{Exact Inference} As a result of learning a continuous score function and the conditional discrete structure, our model is able to simultaneously select tokens to update while refining noisy positions.
 Given the current state $(\tilde{X}_t, M_t)$ and the next time step $s < t$, we first sample which positions will transition to a clean state: